 Incumbents who de-merge or sell assets should be eligible for stranded cost compensation.
 Selling assets is an efficient way to reveal the value of each incumbent’s stranded costs.
 In a competitive market, the price paid for an asset equals the net present value of the future revenue recoverable from the asset.
 The difference between an asset’s sale price and its regulatory value indicates the amount of stranding due to market liberalization.

-Stranded cost recovery should occur through a competitively neutral levy on the pool price.
+Stranded cost recovery should occur through a competitively neutral levy on the pool price (i.e., a charge per kWh).
 This approach is preferable because consumers pay the same levy independent of their chosen supplier.
 In addition, a levy of this type has a minimal impact on consumer demand because it is typically small relative to the total delivered price, and demand for electricity is inelastic, particularly in the short-run.
 Our proposed approach avoids many of the defects with stranded cost recovery mechanisms adopted elsewhere.

+About The Brattle Group

+The Brattle Group is a consulting firm based in Europe and the United States, made up of twenty-five economists who are partners, and supporting staff of approximately seventy-five people.
+The firm also works on an exclusive basis with leading academics in economics and finance at Harvard University, MIT, the London Business School and UC Berkeley.
+We specialize in analyzing the economic and financial consequences of market liberalization and regulatory change in the electricity and natural gas industries, and also have significant experience in other industries characterized by large networks, such as telecommunications, railroads and air transportation.

+In the United States, The Brattle Group has worked closely on the key issues that arise in market liberalization, including market design and monitoring, transitional issues such as stranded cost recovery, and the design and operation of network institutions.
+Our work in the US includes the assessment, design, and implementation of restructuring efforts, codes of conduct, contracts for must-run generation, asset divestitures, congestion management, market simulations, market monitoring, and market power mitigation programs.
+We have helped clients analyze, design, and gain approval for regional transmission organizations, independent transmission companies, independent system operators, and implementation details such as planning processes and innovative regulatory mechanisms.

+In Europe The Brattle Group has been closely involved in the ongoing deregulation of the gas and electricity markets.
+The authors of this report have produced major published studies on energy market liberalization for the European Commission, the Dutch Office of Energy Regulation, the Irish Department of Public Enterprise, and members of the European Federation of Energy Traders.
+On behalf of private clients we presented to the United Kingdom government an influential report recommending the divestiture of generating plant because of market power problems, and to European competition authorities an in-depth analysis of the competitive impact of mergers in the German power industry.
+Last year we advised the Dutch transmission company TenneT on potential demand growth and the need for interconnector expansion, and the Dutch regulator on the format of auctions for interconnector capacity.